scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 width of the separating margin, subject to the constraint that the classes are either side of the separating margin, Fig. :ref:`svc` shows a schematic of the algorithm.
-An important feature of the SVC is that it is robust to misclassification close to the descision boundary.
+An important feature of the SVC is that it is robust to misclassification close to the decision boundary.
 Physically these are curves where the amplitude of the radiation is becoming small and then changing sign.
 What we believe to be more important than the overall rate of misclassification of the